vefunder/protocol-research-review/articles/Silo_Finance.md

 * Although the basics look promising, Silo still has to prove its use cases and grow significantly to achieve its goals.
 As of today, the lending platform has very little organic TVL or borrowing volume.

 * As already mentioned, we did not find any concerning signs related to Silo's security or anything that’d indicate the potential for a rug pull.
-Although the team is entirely anon, they managed to bring on board some well-known advisors and investors, adding to Silo's credibility.
-One factor that would add to Silo’s credibility, however, is either a doxxed team or a more decentralized power structure.
+The team is partially doxxed and they managed to bring on board some well-known advisors and investors, adding to Silo's credibility.
+One factor that would increase Silo’s credibility further, however, is a more decentralized distribution of governance influence.

 ## Sources